rahel-webdeveloper/taskly/README.md

   - Get personalized advice on how to prioritize or tackle your tasks
   - Powered by AI Advisor API through Puter.js
   - Achieve best advices base on your history messages feature
+  - Save every new chat saparatly on local storage

 - Dashboard